Select a Decade:|

 In the issue dated October 13, 1947, Cash Box added another Top 10 regional Hot chart, under the banner Hot On Chicagos South Side.
 Over the next several years, Hot charts from other locations were added, until by May, 1952, there were a total of six main regional charts (Harlem, Chicago, New Orleans, Dallas, Los Angeles and St. Louis), as well as a number of others.
 This archive focuses soley on the six main charts, since they were more-prominently displayed and were the only ones published every week.
 (Note: Dallas replaced Detroit, which earlier had been one of the main regional charts.)

 In the issue dated March 7, 1953, Cash Box introduced its national R&B chart, under the banner The Nations Rhythm & Blues Top Ten.
 For the first few weeks, the national chart was displayed at approximately the same size as the individual regional charts; after that, it was given greater prominence.
 At that point, the focus of this archive shifts to the national chart, since it was the forerunner of the R&B charts in subsequent years; and, beginning with the first week of April 1953, only that chart appears in the archive.

 The depth of the national R&B chart increased from 10 to 15 positions in the Feb.
 27, 1954, issue; to 20 positions in the Oct.
 27, 1956, issue; to 25 positions in the May 25, 1957, issue; to 30 positions in the Feb.
 15, 1958, issue; and to 50 positions in the Sept.
 20, 1958, issue.

 This archive currently includes the R&B charts from the 1940s, 50s and 60s.
-We plan to add the charts from the 70s by the end of Summer 2017, and those from the subsequent decades as time permits.
+We plan to add the charts from the 70s by the Fall of 2017, and those from the subsequent decades as time permits.